Cell (film)

 Cell is a 2016 American science fiction horror film based on the 2006 novel of the same name by Stephen King.
 The film is directed by Tod Williams, produced by John Cusack, with a screenplay by King and Adam Alleca.
 The film stars John Cusack, Samuel L. Jackson, and Isabelle Fuhrman.
-The film was released on June 10, 2016 to video on demand, prior to a limited release scheduled for July 8, 2016.
 Cell is the second film adaptation of a King story to co-star Cusack and Jackson, after the 2007 film 1408.

-The film's story follows a New England artist struggling to reunite with his young son after a mysterious signal broadcast over the global cell phone network turns the majority of his fellow humans into mindless vicious animals.
+The film was released on June 10, 2016 to video on demand, prior to a limited theatrical release scheduled for July 8, 2016.
+The story follows a New England artist struggling to reunite with his young son after a mysterious signal broadcast over the global cell phone network turns the majority of his fellow humans into mindless vicious animals.

-The film received negative reviews from critics upon its release for being poorly crafted and lacking suspense.
+Cell received negative reviews from critics upon its release.